 The PetSafe Drinkwell Original Pet Drinking Fountain is the epitome of simplicity.
-Despite the lack of bells and whistles, why is this model remains a go-to product for many cat owners?
-First of all, this fountain is a cinch to put together and quite user-friendly, too.
+Despite the lack of bells and whistles, why does this model remain a go-to product for many cat owners?
+First of all, this fountain is a breeze to put together and quite user-friendly, too.
 You only have to move the lever to the right or left to control the flow of water.
 The water from the chute will not splash since it has an anti-splash receiving ramp.

 The product measures 9 x 11 x 7 inches and has a 50-ounce capacity.
 Although it doesn’t offer 360-access, the water hole is wide enough to accommodate two to three cats simultaneously since the spout is located on the vertical platform.
 Moreover, this model comes with a low-noise operating motor that runs on a 12-volt low voltage system.
 The power cord is 5.5-feet long, which is a great length.
 Some complained that the motor is somewhat noisy, but in most cases, it is only because the water is running low.

-Personally, I don’t like plastic products for my pets but if this is an exception.
+Personally, I don’t like plastic products for my pets, but this is an exception.
 This product doesn’t contain BPA and other harmful chemicals.
-But naturally, this unit will get some mineral buildup quicker than other fountains in this list.
-While it is easy to clean, you might do it more often, especially if you have two or more pets.
+Nonetheless, naturally, this unit will get some mineral buildup quicker than other fountains in this list, and while it is easy to clean, you might do it more often, particularly if you have two or more pets.

 Nevertheless, this product is still one of the best cat water fountains because of its durable plastic construction and highly efficient carbon filtration.
 And you know what the best part is?
 The package includes a 1-month supply of these filter replacements.

 The Bottom Line